yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 A typical value for the **Scene downsampling resolution** is smaller than 5 mm.
 Some applications require detecting objects at different depth ranges, like emptying a bin.
-Because the Pick-it camera resolution drops exponentially with the distance to the camera, scene downsampling can be used to create a more uniform resolution over the whole depth range required for covering the bin.
+Because the Pickit camera resolution drops exponentially with the distance to the camera, scene downsampling can be used to create a more uniform resolution over the whole depth range required for covering the bin.
 If the resolution is uniform, also